Upcoming safety equipment changes

 All Personal Locator Beacons (PLB) on the market are GPS enabled.

-You will have five years from the commencement of the new laws to upgrade to a GPS enabled EPIRB.
+You have until 1 September 2028 to upgrade to a GPS enabled EPIRB.

-No. EPIRBs should be kept in an easily accessible location on your vessel.
+No. Your EPIRB should be kept in an accessible location on your vessel.
 However, you can choose to wear a GPS enabled PLB instead of carrying an EPIRB.
-The PLB will need to be worn by at least one person on board the vessel.
+The PLB must be worn by at least one person on board the vessel, that is, at least one PLB per boat.

 What is the benefit of a GPS enabled distress beacon compared with a non-GPS enabled distress beacon?